ElesCloud/ESCDocuments/HANDBOOK.md

    - The OIC is responsible for ensuring that all members of the raid party arrive and are able to set their home points in the appropriate place.
    - The raid party should attempt to deploy and exit roughly together to avoid unnecessary strain on sim resources.

-2. ESC personnel are permitted to engage in combat independent from ESC.
+2. ESC personnel are permitted to engage in combat on their own outside of official ESC events.
 Stipulations apply.
    - ESC personnel may not wear the ESC uniform or tag or otherwise imply that they are acting on behalf of ESC while fighting independently.
-   - ESC gear is acceptable to use, up to and including vehicles, but excluding unreleased and unfinished items.
+   - ESC gear *is* acceptable to use, up to and including vehicles, but excluding unreleased and unfinished items.
      - OIC requests to test/examine gear should be referred to that group's diplomacy rep or an officer with R&D competency.
-   - ESC personnel will not be protected from the administrative actions of sim owners and other groups made in response to unofficial, off-group activities.
-     - ESC will not act to appeal any admin actions imposed by other SLMC groups in response to ESC personnel acting as lone wolves.
+   - ESC will not act to appeal any admin actions imposed by other SLMC groups or region owners for misconduct during unsanctioned events.
-     - ESC officers and Omega bureau personnel reserve the right to impose additional internal discipline as necessary depending on the context and severity of misconduct as observed.
+     - In addition, personnel may be subject to internal discipline as well, depending on the context and severity of misconduct that is observed.
    - **Bottom line: you are on your own.
 Exercise discretion and common sense.**

 ### Dress Code